Coagula

 Coagula (Kate Godwin) is a character from DC Comics' Doom Patrol series, the first transgender superhero by the publisher.
-Created by Rachel Pollack in response to other poorly written trans comic characters, the lesbian Coagula obtained her powers—to coagulate and dissolve material—from having sex with Doom Patrol member, Rebis.
+Created by Rachel Pollack as a response to poorly written trans comic characters, the lesbian Coagula obtained her powers—to coagulate and dissolve material—from having sex with Doom Patrol member, Rebis.
 An actively-written character from September 1993 through February 1995, Coagula cameoed in other comics until her resurrection in 2024.

 Character

 Description

 Coagula is a transgender lesbian, former prostitute and programmer.
 After having sex with former Doom Patrol member Rebis ("an alchemical hermaphrodite"), Coagula gained "alchemical powers […] the power to dissolve things on the one hand and coagulate them on the other hand".
 She tried to join the Justice League, but "it's implied that she was rejected in part for being an out transgender lesbian activist"; she instead joined the Doom Patrol.

 History

 Coagula first appears in issue 70—"The Laughing Game"—defeating The Codpiece, a spurned man-turned-villain with a multifunctional, mechanical codpiece.
 After her introduction in the next few issues, Coagula takes center stage in "The Teiresias Wars", a five-part story combining "Greek mythology with [Pollack's] twisted retelling of the Tower of Babel".
-The character last featured in "Doom Patrol" (1995) She was abruptly killed off in a flashback, a decision that was controversial with her fans, and an example of the women in refrigerators trope.
+The character last featured in "Doom Patrol" (1995) She was abruptly killed off in a flashback, a decision that was controversial among her fans, and an example of the women in refrigerators trope.

 In DC Pride 2022, Coagula cameoed in the stories "Super Pride" and "Up at Bat".

 In 2024, DC published a 96-page one-shot tribute to Pollack under the DC Pride banner: DC Pride: A Celebration of Rachel Pollack.
 It was scheduled for Pride Month 2024.
 Its first story, "Shining Through the Wreckage", depicts Robotman and Will Magnus bringing Coagula back to life.